runningcode/fladle/README.md

 Disables smart flank JUnit XML uploading.
 Useful for preventing timing data from being updated. (default: false)

 ### testRunnerClass
-The fully-qualified Java class name of the instrumentation test runner (default: the last name extracted from the APK manifest).
+The fully-qualified Java class name of the instrumentation test runner (default: the test manifest is parsed to determine the class name).

 ### localResultsDir
 Local directory to store the test results.
 Folder is DELETED before each run to ensure only artifacts from the new run are saved.